clarknt/hacking-with-swift/06-Project36/README.md

 - iOS <= 12.4
 - iOS >= 13.2.

-Meaning it does not work with iOS 13.0 and 13.1, where there is a change/bug in SKPhysicsBody that causes problems with collision detection.
+Meaning it does not work with iOS 13.0 and 13.1, due to a change/bug in SKPhysicsBody that causes problems with collision detection.

-See https://forums.developer.apple.com/thread/123130 and https://forums.developer.apple.com/thread/123998 for more information.
+See [thread 1](https://forums.developer.apple.com/thread/123130) and [thread 2](https://forums.developer.apple.com/thread/123998) for more information.

 ## Topics

 SpriteKit, collisions, parallax scrolling, SKAudioNode

 ## Challenges

-*Challenges 3 and 4 are not included at the moment.*

 From [Hacking with Swift](https://www.hackingwithswift.com/read/36/8/wrap-up):
 >1.
 If you want to take this project further, you could start by having different kinds of obstacles – the repeating rocks do get a bit tiresome after a while!